skyformat99/libmqtt-3/README.md

 4. Register the handlers and Connect, then you are ready to pub/sub with server

-We recommend you to register handlers for pub, sub, unsub, net error and persist error, for they can provide you more controllability of the lifecycle of a MQTT client
+We recommend you to register handlers for pub, sub, unsub, net error and persist error, for they can provide you more controllability of the lifecycle of the client

 ```go
 // register handler for pub success/fail (optional, but recommended)